 A city product is a data set of 1 variable with annual, monthly or daily values from 1951 to 2100, including all models and mitigation policy scenarios (RCP4.5 and RCP8.5).
-Data are all available in Raw or Ready to use type for various climate variables.
+All data are available Ready to use for various climate variables.
 File format is CSV.

 Data sample with annual values over Paris (RCPXX refers to the scenario followed by the models name (e.g., BNU-ESM)).

 City product is useful for quick exploration of future climate conditions at a specific location.
 It is intended to inform about possible trends and support qualitative assessments.

 For example at early stage of program design, it provides the background information to infer a general understanding of the extent to which climate change may affect the development goals in your region of interest (e.g., to assess how heat waves or heavy precipitation may evolve and impact food security).